rachlally/js-password-generator/README.md

 I built this project to better understand how JavaScript allows users to interact with the web browser.
 To better understand this process, the exercise was to create a function using JavaScript that generates a secure password, based on a series of prompts the user answers.
 The information gathered generates the password and displays it on the web brower.
 It solves the always present problem of needing to create a unique password (when all you can think of is your pet's name with the year you were born).

 I learned the basics of JavaScript including functions, methods, and alerts/prompts/confirms.
 I better understand the ways functions can be used.
 Methods including for loops, allow for codes sets to be read for a determined amount of time, which allows scanning through large data sets.
 Alerts/prompts/confirms are  methods to allows users to interact and contribute information to the web browser.
 I learned a lot.
-The more you know, the less you know.
-Work in progress on the password generator.

 ## Usage

-To generate a random password, the uesr must load the page at: https://rachlally.github.io/js-password-generator/
+To generate a random password, the user must load the page at: https://rachlally.github.io/js-password-generator/

 User will click the "Generate Password" button on the landing page.
 There will then be at least one alert followed by a series of prompts that the user must confirm to accept or cancel to decline.
 The prompts allow the user to determine password length, and special characters of the password including: uppercase, lowercase, numbers, and symbols.
-The generated password should appear in the box.
+The generated password at the desired length will appear in the box.

 ![alert](./Assets/Alert.jpg)
 ![length](./Assets/Desired%20Length%20Prompt.jpg)